For the best reading experience: You can click on the images to expand them

 How Long Is the Travel from Puerto Princesa to Balabac?

-From door to island, traveling from Puerto Princesa to Balabac Island took us just under 11 hours.
+From door to island, traveling from Puerto Princesa to the main Balabac Island took us under 11 hours.

 We left Puerto Princesa at 4:30 AM, arrived at Buliluyan Port around 10:30 AM, waited an hour at the port, and then boarded our boat.
 The ride to the islands (lunch and island hopping) included took another 3 hours.
 By the time we reached our island base, it was close to 3:00 PM.